CodeNoob-xie/PokerGto/README.md

 # PokerGto
 A GTO(Game Theory Optimal) software developed by WENCONG!

-Give you the best strategy to win in normal cash game!
+Give you the best strategy to win in normal cash game!:money_with_wings:

 -Calculating the Expecting Value in every hand